REMaQE: Reverse Engineering Math Equations from Executables: Implementing REMaQE

-Algorithm~\ref{alg:param_analysis} describes the procedure for parameter analysis that takes a function as input.
+Algorithm~\ref{alg:param_analysis} describes parameter analysis of a function.
 The parameter analysis pass has no knowledge of function parameters, so it does not initialize the symbolic execution state and relies on Angr to fill in uninitialized values when accessed.
 The ``SymbolicExecute'' call performs this uninitialized execution and records an execution trace.
-The execution trace is parsed and read/write accesses to each storage location are recorded in a sequential history.
-The ``GetReadsWrites'' call gathers this access history for each storage location.
+The execution trace is parsed and read/write accesses to each storage location are recorded in a sequential history. ``GetReadsWrites'' gathers this access history for each storage location.
 Locations with a first access as read are marked as inputs.
 These input locations are filtered and labeled as constant if they have no write access and contain an initialized value.
-Uninitialized locations would be filled with a symbolic value by Angr, differentiating inputs from constants since constant parameters should be hard-coded in the binary.
-Locations with at least one write access throughout history are marked as output.
-A single location can be both input and output, as the implementation may reuse storage locations, particularly registers.
+Uninitialized locations are filled with a symbolic value by Angr, differentiating inputs from constants since constant parameters are hard-coded in the binary.
+Some constants that are initialized at runtime (e.g., C++ class member assigned in the the class constructor) will be treated as inputs because symbolic execution begins at the entry point of the selected function, and initializations outside the function cannot be tracked.
+This does not affect the recovered equation except that the constant is treated as input and it's value cannot be extracted.
+Locations with at least one write access are marked as output.
+A single location can be both input and output, as the implementation may reuse storage locations.

-The Table~\ref{tab:pid_metadata} shows the parameter metadata obtained for the \texttt{PID::update} function.
-Inputs $x_0$-$x_2$ are assigned to ARM floating point registers \texttt{s0-s2}.
-Inputs $x_3$-$x_9$ are dereferenced from the pointer stored in register \texttt{r0} with the corresponding offsets.
-The output $y_0$ is written back to the same register \texttt{s0}, from which input $x_0$ is read, yet they are distinguished as separate parameters.
-During the subsequent symbolic execution stage, register \texttt{s0} is initialized as the symbolic input $x_0$ at the start and the ET for $y_0$ is read from it at the end.
-Similarly, the outputs $y_1, y_2$ reside in the same location as inputs $x_6, x_7$ and are handled accordingly.
+\tabref{tmon_metadata} shows the parameter metadata obtained for the ``tmon'' \texttt{controller\_handler} function.
+Input $x_0$ is assigned to the ARM 64-bit floating point register \texttt{d0}.
+Inputs $x_1$ to $x_7$ are loaded from global memory.
+Input $x_8$ is dereferenced from the pointer \texttt{ptr0} with offset 0.
+As indicated by the pointer table, \texttt{ptr0} is present in 32-bit integer register \texttt{r0}.
+Of the 6 outputs, 5 have the same location as inputs, yet they are distinguished as separate parameters of the equations.
+During the subsequent symbolic execution stage, register \texttt{d0} is initialized as the symbolic input $x_0$ at start and the ET for $y_4$ is read from it at the end.
+Similarly, the outputs $y_0, y_2, y_3$ are co-located with inputs $x_8, x_6, x_7$ and are handled accordingly.